DHBjorndalen/DHBjorndalen/README.md

 - 🌱 I’m currently sharpening my python skills
-- 🔭 I’m currently working on learning Deep Learning and NLP
+- 🔭 I’m currently working on learning more about Machine Learning and Deep Learning
-- 📫 How to reach me: dabryhouse@gmail.com
+- 📫 How to reach me: dahous1@umbc.edu
 - 😄 Pronouns: (He, Him, His)

 <!--